 There are few places on Earth that allow you to use the full feature set of your camera skills and most people don’t think that place would be the grand old American amusement park!
-I’m here to show you how to get spectacular shots, while having fun at the same time, with my Top Ten Tips for Amusement Park Photography.
+I’m here to show you how to get spectacular shots, while having fun at the same time.

 My Favorite Arsenal:

 For most of my action shots, I shoot at a high shutter speed to avoid blur in the daylight (about 1/4000th of a second and above) and adapt my ISO settings accordingly depending on sun or shade.

 TIP #1: If you intend on going on any rides or attractions, assume your gear isn’t coming on board with you.

 While you’re spinning around in the air, your gear is on the ground and vulnerable to theft.
 Take this into consideration when packing your backpack the night before.
 Consider using an “All Day Use” locker so you can secure your items and not worry about your equipment being stolen while on rides.
 The $5-$15 investment is well worth it.